Ben Hutton: International play

 Hutton represented Canada East at the 2011 World Junior A Challenge in Langley, British Columbia.
 He scored a goal and two assists in four games as Canada East won silver, losing to Canada West in the gold medal game.

 Hutton represented Canada national team at the 2016 IIHF World Championship, alongside Vancouver Canucks teammate Christopher Tanev.
 Hutton won a gold medal in the tournament as Canada defeated Finland 2–0 in the final.

+Personal life

+Hutton is married to Emma Hutton; the couple wed in 2024.
+They have one daughter, Honey, born in October 2025.
+He is the son of Jim and Janet Hutton and has one sister, Maggie.
+He owns two dogs, Scout and Franny.